-Advivo Accountants and Advisors provide insight on the benefits of strategic long-term giving
+Advivo Business Advisors and Accountants provide insight on the benefits of strategic long-term giving

 A Private Ancillary Fund (PAF) is a form of charitable trust that can be used for strategic long-term giving.
 This is a very special type of trust and it offers donors tax deductibility and flexibility in their charitable giving.

 Private Ancillary funds provide a link between people who want to give and organisations that can receive tax-deductible donations (these organisations are known as deductible gift recipients, or DGRs).
 They may be public or private, and they provide money, property or benefits to DGRs.

 A PAF can be used to further your philanthropic objectives in a controlled and enduring way.
 It enables:

 - The ability to retain control over which Deductible Gift Recipients receive distributions

 - Income tax exemption for income earned by the fund, including capital gains.

 When established, a sum is donated to a PAF.
 This sum is a tax-deductible donation to the person/entity making the donation.
 After this point:

 - Funds are invested